 Turn to Romans and read along as Bob explains its meaning.
 The book of Romans is a book of contrast between law and grace.
 The purpose of the law is for man to recognize his sinfulness, his condition of spiritual death, that he might seek a Savior in Jesus Christ.
 There is so much that the apostle Paul explains concerning the law; its purpose, it’s inability to make one righteous before God, it’s ministry of death to make man realize his sinful state.
 The law is like a mirror.
 A mirror can show dirt on the face but it has no power to remove the dirt.
 So too is the law to show man he is a sinner but there is no power in the law to make anyone righteous before God.

 The law demands perfect obedience, which no man in his weakened sinful state could ever completely obey.
 As James said, if a man obeyed all of the law but failed at just one point, then he is guilty of breaking all of the law.
-A law without a penalty is no law at all.
-The law would have no meaning. … Listen to Broadcast & Read More
+A law without a penalty is no … Listen to Broadcast & Read More